 In both cases, the inquiry will be launched on the basis of personal identifiers like the name of the subject, date of birth and social security number.
 Given below are the various options available to access this data:

 CORI: To get a background report from the EOPSS, you can connect with the agency through their internet based service or contact them via mail.
-Information about the former is available at http://icori.chs.state.ma.us/.
+Information about the former is available here.
 Approved agencies and individuals who are interested in personal crime history reports can use this service.

-On the other hand, private employers, landlords, etc will need a signed consent form from the subject to launch the inquiry.
-Request forms can be downloaded from https://www.mass.gov/files/2017-07/DCJIS%20ESE%20Individual%20Agreement%20of%20Non-Disclosure_0.pdf.
+On the other hand, private employers, landlords, etc., will need the subject’s signed consent form to launch the inquiry.
+Request forms can be downloaded here.

 Fees for accessing the service will vary depending on the applicant; while certified, non-government agencies are offered background reports for $15, individual and third party inquiries are charged at $25 and lawyers pay the highest at $30 for crime history records requested on the basis of a court directive.
 Mailed in inquiries will have to be sent to Criminal Offender Record Information Services at 200 Arlington St., 2nd Floor Suite 2200, Chelsea, MA 02150 along with a check for the applicable fees and a self addressed, stamped envelope.